Is Potassium hydroxide (KOH) an acid or base? - Strong vs Weak

 |They are good electrolytes.||They are not so good electrolytes compared to a strong base.|

 |Example – NaOH, KOH, LiOH, etc.||Example – CH3NH2, NH3, NH4OH, etc.|

 So, Is Potassium hydroxide (KOH) a strong base or a weak base?
 KOH is the strong base.
 Because it completely dissociates in an aqueous solution to give OH– ion and no moles of it remain undissociated inside the solution.
 And the amount of OH– ions in an aqueous solution is very high and we know OH-- ions have a tendency to accept the proton.

 So, more proton acceptors present in the solution ultimately make the KOH a strong base.

-As you see in the above aqueous solution when KOH is dissolved in water, it is completely ionized into the ions(K+ and OH–).
-No undissociated molecule(KOH) present in the solution, only ionized ions present everywhere in the solution.
+As you see in the above aqueous solution when KOH is dissolved in water, it is completely ionized into the ions(K+ and OH--).
+No undissociated molecule(KOH) is present in the solution, only ionized ions are present everywhere in the solution.

 The single arrow used in the above reaction shows that only a forward reaction takes place that means, once the KOH molecule breaks into the ions, these ions will not reform with each other to form KOH again.